-Weak disturbance drifting toward the Bahamas - Port Arthur News

-There are no immediate threats to Southwest Louisiana or far Southeast Texas from any of these disturbances.

-However, a weak disturbance currently east of the Bahamas bears watching over the next few days as it drifts toward Florida.
+Weather officials monitor system in Gulf, another set to join it this weekend - Port Arthur News

+A large area of disorganized showers and thunderstorms centered a couple of hundred miles northeast of the Central Bahamas is associated with a surface trough of low pressure.

+According to the NOAA NWS National Hurricane Center, this system is forecast to move westward, crossing the Bahamas and Florida on Friday and moving into the eastern Gulf of Mexico over the weekend.

-Upper-level conditions could become conducive for development of this system over the weekend while it drifts west-northwestward over the eastern Gulf of Mexico.
+Upper-level winds are expected to become conducive for some development of this system while it moves slowly west-northwestward over the eastern Gulf of Mexico early next week.
+It has a 30 percent chance of formation during the next five days.

-A tropical wave is expected to move off of Africa today and has a high chance of development, but it is much too early to speculate on its eventual path or intensity, the National Weather Service said.
+- Another trough of low pressure has developed over the northeastern Gulf of Mexico and is producing a few disorganized showers and thunderstorms.

+Some slow development of this system is possible while this system moves westward and then southwestward over the northern and western Gulf of Mexico through early next week.

 Neches FCU provides lunches for public works departments